Carolina College of Natural Health Sciences

 A wonderful, refreshing substitute for iced tea.
 It is inspired by a Tunisian drink with lemons and orange blossom water.
 Rosewater is the water leftover from the production of rose essential oil.
 It has an uplifting rose fragrance.
 As Ayurveda students, we sprayed ourselves with rosewater mist on hot days to keep cool.
 Rosewater is available in most Indian and Middle Eastern grocery stores.

-Is Rosewater Lemonade Good for My Ayurvedic Diet?
+Is Rosewater Lemonade a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Rosewater Lemonade' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.